-Specific goals for 2010 were as follows:
+Specific goals for 2011 were as follows:

-- 1) Monitor productivity (egg laying date, clutch size and nesting success) of Greater Snow Geese on Bylot Island. - 2) Mark goslings in the nest to provide a sample of known-age individuals to be used to assess the growth of goslings by their recapture in late summer. - 3) Band goslings and adults, and neck-collar adult females at the end of the summer to continue the long-term study of demographic parameters such as survival and breeding propensity. - 4) Monitor the level of intestinal parasite infestations in goslings. - 5) Monitor the abundance of lemmings and study their demography. - 6) Monitor the breeding activity of other bird species and in particular avian predators (Snowy Owls, jaegers and Glaucous Gulls). - 7) Monitor the breeding activity of foxes at dens. - 8) Capture and mark adults Arctic Foxes and their pups with ear-tags to study their movements and demography. - 9) Sample plants in exclosures to assess annual production and the impact of goose grazing on plant abundance in wet meadows. - 10) Maintain our automated environmental and weather monitoring system.
+- 1) Monitor productivity (egg laying date, clutch size and nesting success) of Greater Snow Geese on Bylot Island. - 2) Mark goslings in the nest to provide a sample of known-age individuals to be used to assess the growth of goslings by their recapture in late summer. - 3) Band goslings and adults, and neck-collar adult females at the end of the summer to continue the long-term study of demographic parameters such as survival and breeding propensity. - 4) Monitor the abundance of lemmings and study their demography. - 5) Monitor the breeding activity of other bird species and in particular avian predators (Snowy Owls, jaegers and Glaucous Gulls). - 6) Monitor the breeding activity of foxes at dens. - 7) Capture and mark adults Arctic Foxes and their pups with ear-tags to study their movements and demography. - 8) Sample plants in exclosures to assess annual production and the impact of goose grazing on plant abundance in wet meadows. - 9) Maintain our automated environmental and weather monitoring system.